Watch: Carrie Fisher Tributes Pour In As Fans, Friends And Family Remember Legendary Actress In Photos, Tweets And More [Video]

 — Variety (@Variety) December 27, 2016

-[Featured Image by Hulton Archive/Getty]
+[Featured Image by Hulton Archive/Getty Images]